-CONTRIBUTOR NAME REV. ANNA GUILLOZET LECTIONARY WEEK FEBRUARY 9, 2020 Page: 1 of 6
+CONTRIBUTOR NAME REV. ANNA GUILLOZET

-JUSTICE ISSUE: PUBLIC WITNESS/PROTEST, CIVIL DISOBEDIENCE

-SOCIAL PRINCIPLES/ BOOK OF RESOLUTIONS REFERENCES 2017-2020 Social Principles ¶164.F

-OBJECTIVETo help students form their own understanding of what public witness means for themselves.

-SUPPLIES NEEDED Students' Bibles, highlighters, refrigerator box (or box large enough for a student to sit in), United Methodist Book of Discipline, Salt
+JUSTICE ISSUE: PUBLIC WITNESS/PROTEST, UISOBEDIENCESCRIPTURE PASSAGEMatthew 5:13-20SOCIAL PRINCIPLES/BOOK OF RESOLUTIONS REFERENCE2016-2020 Social Principles ¶164.FOBJECTIVETo help students form their own understanding of what public witness means for themselves.SUPPLIES NEEDEDStudents' Bibles, highlighters, refrigerator box (or box large enough for a student to sit in), United Methodist Book of Discipline, Salt

-Packet (1x student)

-"Never forget that justice is what love looks like in public."
+CENTERING MOMENT (5 MINUTES) NOTES Say: "Never forget that justice is what love looks like in public."
 By Cornel West.

-- Do they talk with friends about their faith?

-- Do they invite them to church?

-- Do they carry their Bible in school?
+Ask:Do they talk with friends about their faith?
+Do they invite them to church?
+Do they carry their Bible in school?
 If students have chosen to keep their faith private, ask them why?

-Take a moment to silently read Matthew 5:13-20, in whatever Bible you have in front of you.
+SCRIPTURE STUDY (25 MIN.)
+Say: Take a moment to silently read Matthew 5:13-20, in whatever Bible you have in front of you.
 Give the handout with the Message version to the students.

-Have a volunteer then read the passage from the Message paraphrase for contrast/comparison.
+It would be helpful for you to prepare the scripture lesson from the Message Have a volunteer then read the passage from the Message paraphrase for contrast/comparison. paraphrase before the lesson.
 Ask students to highlight any word or phrase in the scripture handout that talks about public/shared parts of life.

-It would be helpful for you to prepare the scripture lesson from the Message paraphrase before the lesson.

-JUSTICE ISSUE PUBLIC WITNESS/PROTEST, CIVIL DISOBEDIENCE LECTIONARY WEEK FEBRUARY 9, 2020